TheAIQueen/Agentic-RAG-with-Websearch/README.md

 - 🤖 **Intel's Neural Chat**: Language model for generating natural language responses.
 - 📊 **Sentence Transformers**: For embedding documents and improving retrieval.
 - 🐼 **Pandas**: For data manipulation and dataset management.
-- 🐍 **Kaggle**: Platform for publishing and sharing the custom dataset.

 ## Dataset